-Sand Creek designed and installed a soil vapor remediation system at a dry-cleaning business to remediate solvents released to soil below and adjacent to the building.
-The solvent is a volatile organic compound (VOC), a type of chemical that turns quickly from liquid to vapor at room temperature.
-As the chemical percolated down through the soil, it gradually partitioned into a gas and travelled through interconnected air-spaces in the soil, making its way through the soil under the foundation.
+Sand Creek designed and installed a soil vapor remediation system at a former dry-cleaning facility.
+Small concentrations of a cleaning solvent were present in the exhaust, representing an inefficiency of the dry-cleaning technology of the time.
+Over years of operation, solvent at the exhaust pipe dissolved in rainwater and made its way into the soil.
+The chemical is a volatile organic compound (VOC), a type of chemical that turns quickly from liquid to vapor at room temperature.
+As the chemical percolated down through the soil (dissolved in rainwater), it gradually turned to a gas and travelled through interconnected air-spaces, weaving through the soil and eventually up cracks in the building’s foundation.

-Of particular concern is having this gas enter residences and workplaces through cracks in the building foundation and floor, where it can represent a health risk to the people inside.
-Sand Creek designed a system to remove harmful vapors by drawing air up from impacted soil and through a carbon filter where the solvent is sorbed onto the carbon and the cleaned air is released into the atmosphere.
-With this system, the threat to indoor air quality is mitigated and the solvent in the soil is removed.
+If these vapors enter residences and workplaces, it can represent a health risk to the people inside.
+Sand Creek designed a system to remove potentially harmful vapors by drawing air up from impacted soil and through two reactive-carbon canisters.
+After the air runs through the filtration system, it is released into the atmosphere as clean air.
+With this system, the threat to indoor air quality is mitigated and the cleaning solvent in the soil is removed.
 This option is less expensive and energy-intensive than traditional soil remediation by excavation.
-The extraction system has now been running at the former dry cleaners for about 8 months; ongoing sampling shows that solvent concentrations are dropping.
+The extraction system has now been running at the former dry cleaners for about 8 months; ongoing sampling shows that VOC levels are dropping.